lovell/detect-libc/README.md

 const { family, version } = require('detect-libc');
 ```

-* `family` is a String containing the system's libc family.
+* `family` is a String representing the system's libc family.
 * `version` is a String representing the system's libc version.

 ## Integrating with prebuild